AuReMe/mpwt/README.rst

 mpwt: Multiprocessing Pathway Tools
 ===================================

-mpwt is a python package for running Pathway Tools [Karp et al. 2019]_ on multiple genomes using multiprocessing.
-More precisely, it launches one PathoLogic [Karp et al. 2011]_ process for each organism.
+mpwt is a python package for running Pathway Tools [Karp2019]_ on multiple genomes using multiprocessing.
+More precisely, it launches one PathoLogic [Karp2011]_ process for each organism.
 This allows to increase the speed of draft metabolic network reconstruction when working on multiple organisms.

 There is no guarantee that this script will work, it is a Work In Progress in early state.